Many amateurs want to start stargazing with Saturn. Saturn is one of the most beautiful extra-terrestrial objects seen from Earth.

 The telescope I am talking about is the Celestron 114LCM Computerized Telescope.

-Here are some of the reasons why I recommend this telescope to the beginners:
+Here are some of the reasons why I recommend this telescope to beginners:

-- As this is a computerized telescope, you can locate most of the extra-terrestrial objects automatically by using the NexStar.
+- As this is a computerized telescope, you can locate most extra-terrestrial objects automatically using the NexStar.